Does NMN Reduce Blood Pressure? Clinical Insights & Studies | HealthspanX

 Importantly, the study also confirmed that NMN was well tolerated.
 No adverse effects were reported across the 28-day period, supporting its short-term safety profile at higher doses.

 The trial also found that the NMN group had reductions in body weight and LDL cholesterol.
-This suggests that NMN might play a broader role in the metabolic health of an individual.
+NMN reduces body weight and total cholesterol, suggesting it might play a broader role in the metabolic health of an individual.

 What Happens to NAD+ In Hypertension?